 Feature Races: For safety reasons only 9 maximum karts are allowed to race in a feature.
 The number of karts allowed will be based on the division and skill level of the drivers to ensure a safe event.
 Feature events have more laps than Heat races and Semi-Features.
 Drivers should exercise good driving practices and patience during all racing events, but especially in the Feature event.
-Feature winners get a checkered flag and can take a victory lap.
+Feature winners get a checkered flag from the flag girl.